-Land restoration is a professional discipline.
+Land restoration has all the intellectual demands of any professional discipline.
 Yet unlike most trade crafts, this "industry" is still in its infancy, partly because it is run by public agencies.
 As a result, tools specific to this ill-defined trade must be adapted from those of other trades.
 Firefighters have specialized equipment; so do gardeners, backpackers, loggers, tree trimmers, foresters, nursery people, rock climbers, and hunters, not to mention scientists taking data.
 None of those other professions do all of them at once.
 This one requires them all, and then some.